splaw88/onion-architecture/README.md

 Currently there are 2 infrastructural implementations:
 1. based on spring boot, h2 in memory database, embedded Tomcat, Rest services and Angular2 web UI.
-2. simple runable console application with no DI containers, and simple inmemory repositories;
+2. simple runable console application with no DI containers, and simple inmemory repositories

 In the future ill write other infrastructure stack to prove point of strong decoupling.

 ### Building and running